 An astounding 1 out of 3 pets will be lost during its lifetime!
-Here at AMNC, we have first hand experience hearing tales of cats and dogs that jump out of cars while they’re parked, are lost during air travel, slip their collar, get lost while hunting, or simply go missing.
+We have first hand experience hearing tales of cats and dogs that jump out of cars while they’re parked, are lost during air travel, slip their collar, get lost while hunting, or simply go missing.
 In New York City we know of at least 3 pets that managed to walk from their apartment into the hallway of their building, slip into the elevator, walk through the lobby, and out of the front door of the building, never to be seen again.

 Microchips are rice-sized oblong bits that are inserted safely under the skin of your pet.
 They do not emit any kind of signal or have any kind of power source contained in them.
-They are simply made out of a metal, that when stimulated by the signal of an external ‘reading device’, reflect back a unique identification number specific to the animal.
+They are made out of a metal, that when stimulated by the signal of an external ‘reading device’, reflect back a unique identification number specific to the animal.

 In the misfortunate event of a pet loss, place a call to our office and, if the pet is microchipped, one call to the microchip manufacturer.
 Instantly, alerts are bulletined to shelters, veterinary offices and pounds throughout Rockland County and beyond.
 In the case of pets that are traveling, alerts are sent to the area in which the pet was last seen.
 Alerts include a picture and description of your pet, along with a number to call when the pet is found.
 It’s important to note that in cases of air travel, pet microchips are often required.